NikolaiT/incolumitas/content/Security/reverse-engineering-imperva-advanced-bot-protection.md

 How does it prove that the client is not automated and not a bot?

 Is it some kind of crypto challenge?

+The next steps could be: Measure the execution time of the challenge.
+How long does it take?
+The sole purpose of proof-of-work challenges is to consume some computing time, but in my opinion the challenge is too large to be a a simple crypto challenge.